praneeth323/praneeth323.github.io/README.md

 ### Toppings in pizza

-There are usually Veg and Meat toppings.
+They are usually Veg and Meat toppings.

 ![](NYPizzaPie.jpg)